Concrete degradation: Expansive chemical reactions inside the hardened cement paste

 These three types of sulfate attack reactions are described into more details in specific sections latter in the text.
 When the hardened cement paste (HCP) is affected, the detrimental consequences for the structural stability of concrete structures are generally more severe than when aggregates are affected: DEF, ESA and TSA are much more damaging for concrete than ASR and ACR reactions.

 A common points to all these various chemical expansive reaction is that they all require water as a reactant and as a reaction medium.
 The presence of water is always an aggravating factor.
 Concrete structures immersed in water as dams and bridge piles are therefore particularly sensitive.
 These reactions are also characterized by slow reaction kinetics, depending on environmental conditions such as temperature and relative humidity.
 They develop at a slow rate and may take several years before damages become apparent.
 Often a decade is needed to observe their harmful consequences.
 Protecting concrete structures from water contact may help to slow down the progression of the damages.

 Chemical damages

 Carbonation

 Carbon dioxide (CO_{2}) from air (~ 412 ppm vol.) and bicarbonate (HCO_{3}^{−}) or carbonate (CO_{3}^{2−}) anions dissolved in water react with the calcium hydroxide (Ca(OH)_{2}, portlandite) produced by Portland cement hydration in concrete to form calcium carbonate (CaCO_{3}) while releasing a water molecule in the following reaction:

 Exception made of the water molecule, the carbonation reaction is essentially the reverse of the process of calcination of limestone taking place in a cement kiln:

 Carbonation of concrete is a slow and continuous process of atmospheric CO_{2} diffusing from the outer surface of concrete exposed to air into its mass and chemically reacting with the mineral phases of the hydrated cement paste.
 Carbonation slows down with increasing diffusion depth.

-Carbonatation has two antagonist effects for (1) the concrete strength, and (2) its durability:
+Carbonation has two antagonist effects for (1) the concrete strength, and (2) its durability: